Article by Bob Estrin

 Artful Vagabond A Creative Place for Artists, Vagabonds & Cultural Adventurers

-Bob Estrin is a traveling photographer, taking his camera off the beaten path to capture that magic, creating some of most captivating and unique images that invoke a deep sense of place and the stories that place might reveal.
+Bob Estrin is a traveling photographer, taking his camera off the beaten path to capture that magic, creating some of the most captivating and unique images that invoke a deep sense of place and the stories that place might reveal.

 Estrin often spends hours and days looking for just the right shot.
 How does he know when he finds it?
 “Sometimes I know as soon as I trip the shutter that I have something special,” he says.
 “Many times I shoot a specific subject numerous ways, knowing in advance which one I will want to use in the end.
 Most of the time, however, I don’t really know at the time if I got ‘The Shot’ until I view the images later, where I can see them more as someone else might view them.”